 By Haji Nsereko Mutumba

-The writer is a Public Relations Officer of the Uganda Muslim Supreme Council
+The writer is the Spokesperson of Uganda Muslim Supreme Council